34th Division (United Kingdom)

 The 34th Division was an infantry division of the British Army that was raised in 1914, during the First World War.
-The division was raised from volunteers for Lord Kitchener's New Armies, that was originally made up of infantry battalions raised by public subscription or private patronage.
+The division was raised from volunteers for Lord Kitchener's New Armies, originally made up of infantry battalions raised by public subscription or private patronage.
 The division was taken over by the War Office in September 1915.
 It served in France and Belgium in the trenches of the Western Front for the duration of the war.

 Unit history

-The Division was one of the six created for the Fourth New Army on 10 December 1914.
+The 34th Division was one of the six created for the Fourth New Army on 10 December 1914.
 The division was originally made up of Pals battalions, and two brigades of the Northumberland Fusiliers; the Tyneside Scottish and Tyneside Irish.
-Major-General Edward Ingouville-Williams took command of the division in June 1915.
-It landed in France in January 1916.
-The division's first major action was the attack at La Boisselle on the first day of the Battle of the Somme during which the division suffered heavy casualties and many of the original Pals were killed.
+Major-General Edward Ingouville-Williams, an experienced commander who had led a brigade in action with the British Expeditionary Force (BEF), took command of the division in June 1915.

+The division landed in France in January 1916.
+The division's first major action was the attack at La Boisselle on the first day of the Battle of the Somme, which began on 1 July.
+The division suffered heavy casualties and many of the original Pals were killed.
 It went on to suffer further losses at the Battle of the Lys in April 1918.

+The division participated in the Second Battle of the Marne.